apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ### Text embedding transforms

-You can use `MLTranfrorm` to generate embeddings that you can use to push data into vector databases or to run inference.
+You can use `MLTranform` to generate embeddings that you can use to push data into vector databases or to run inference.

 {{< table >}}
 | Transform name | Description |